 chown -R apache.apache /var/www/html/owncloud/

-If you are setting up a MariaDB for the first time, here is the tutorial on Securing MariaDB.
-MariaDB server must be started before creating the database, login to MySQL server.
+If you are setting up a MariaDB for the first time, run the

 mysql -u root -p